 With the new lease standard ASC 842, there are a number of critical areas that can derail a lease calculation.
-While this can be difficult enough with one lease, the complexity increases by orders of magnitude when it comes to dozens or even hundreds of leases within an organization.
+While this can be difficult enough with one lease, the complexity increases by orders of magnitude when it comes to dozens or even hundreds of leases within an entity.

 While Trullion does not calculate the IBR for you, it offers an automated, AI-enhanced lease accounting software solution that takes care of your lease accounting from end to end.

-Starting with scanning lease contracts (PDFs or Excel spreadsheets) and extracting key information, through to suggesting audit-ready journal entries, proper disclosures, and allowing access to key stakeholders throughout – smart accounting teams are letting this technology do the heavy lifting for them.
+Starting with scanning lease arrangements (PDFs or Excel spreadsheets) and extracting key information, through to suggesting audit-ready journal entries, proper disclosures, and allowing access to key stakeholders throughout – smart accounting teams are letting this technology do the heavy lifting for them.

 If you’d like your lease accounting taken care of, so you and your team can focus on high-impact activities, get in touch with a Trullion representative today.

 Watch our recent webinar on AI for lease accounting.